Brompton, South Australia: Demographics

 In terms of religious affiliation, 41.4% of residents attributed themselves to being irreligious, 15.8% attributed themselves to being Catholic, 8.5% attributed themselves to be Eastern Orthodox, and 6.1% attributed themselves to being Anglican.
 Within Brompton, 91.4% of the residents were employed, with the remaining 8.6% being unemployed.

 Politics

 Local government

-Brompton is part of Hindmarsh Ward in the City of Charles Sturt local government area, being represented in that council by Labor members Paul Alexandrides and Craig Auricht.
+Brompton is part of Hindmarsh Ward in the City of Charles Sturt local government area, being represented in that council by members Alice Campbell and Katriona Kinsella.

 State and federal

 Brompton lies in the state electoral district of Croydon and the federal electoral division of Adelaide.
 The suburb is represented in the South Australian House of Assembly by Peter Malinauskas and federally by Steve Georganas.

 Community

 The local newspaper is the Weekly Times Messenger.

 Community groups

 The Bowden Brompton Community Centre is based at 19 Green Street, Brompton.
+It was established in 1972 by a community group for residents to address community and housing issues.
 Additionally, Brompton also contains the Adelaide Croatian Club.